foldedtoad/SYM1_I2C_Sensor/README.md

 ## Requirements
 1) Functioning SYM-1 board with at least 4K of RAM
-2) Latest installation of the CC65 toolchain (NOTE: latest is quit old)
+2) Latest installation of the CC65 toolchain (NOTE: latest is quite old)
 3) An 44-line edge connector (for connector "AA" on SYM-1. (or an IO-Expansion board)
 4) Other standard development tools: make, editor, hexdump, etc.
 5) Access to a terminal emulation program such as minicom (used for this development).